dkgof/ConsentOMatic/README.md

 }
 ```

 There are 2 parts, `parent` and `target`.
-The `parent` is optional, if it exists it will be resolved first, and used as the starting point for `target`.
+The `parent` is optional but if it exists it will be resolved first, and used as the starting point for `target`.
+This allows you to construct very complicated selections of elements that wouldn't otherwise be possible with a single plain CSS selector.

 All the parameters to `parent` and `target` except `selector` are optional.

-The selection method works by using the css selector from `selector` and then filtering the resulting DOM nodes via the various filters:
+The selection method works by using the css selector from `selector` and then filtering the resulting DOM nodes via the various available filters:

-`textFilter` filters all nodes that does not include the given text.
+* `textFilter` filters all nodes that does not include the given text.
 It can also be given as an array `"textFilter":["filter1", "filter2"]` and then it filters all nodes that does not include one of the given text filters.

-`styleFilter` filters based on computedStyles. `option` is the style option to compare for example `position`, `value` is the value to compare against and `negated` sets if the option value should match or not match the given value.
+* `styleFilter` filters based on computedStyles. `option` is the style option to compare for example `position`, `value` is the value to compare against and `negated` sets if the option value should match or not match the given value.

-`displayFilter` can be used to filter nodes based on if they are display hidden or not.
+* `displayFilter` can be used to filter nodes based on if they are display hidden or not.

-`iframeFilter` filters nodes based on if they are inside an iframe or not.
+* `iframeFilter` filters nodes based on if they are inside an iframe or not.

-`childFilter` is a fully new DOM selection, that then filters on the original selection, based on if a selection was made by `childFilter` or not.
+* `childFilter` is a fully new DOM selection, that then filters on the original selection, based on if a selection was made by `childFilter` or not.

-Lets make an example dom selection:
+Here is an example DOM selection:
 ```json
 "parent": {
    "selector": ".myParent",